Canon 80D vs SX740

 It is notable that the 80D has a hotshoe, while the SX740 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 80D and the SX740 are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the SX740 followed on from the Canon SX730 HS.
+The SX740 is a recent model that features in the current product line-up of Canon.
+In contrast, the 80D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon 80D better than the Canon SX740 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.